-With a history that began in 1989, the Mazda MX-5 is one of the best sold convertibles on the market.
+With a history that began in 1989, the Mazda MX-5 is one of the best-sold convertibles on the market.
 In its 21 years of history, the MX-5 saw three different generations, numerous design updates, and even more engine changes.
-However, the most impressive update has been announced for the fourth generation that is set to be launched in 2012.
+However, the most impressive update has been announced for the fourth generation that is set to debut on September 3rd, 2014.

 The Mazda MX-5 will remain a rear-wheel drive compact sports coupe with exterior design inspired by the Shinari Concept unveiled earlier this year.
 With the new generation, Mazda will focus on reducing the total weight to less than 1,000 kilos.